shenwei356/kmcp/docs/tutorial/searching.md

 ## Sequence search

-KMCP can be used for fast sequence search from large scales of genomic dataset as [BIGSI](https://github.com/Phelimb/BIGSI) and [COBS](https://github.com/bingmann/cobs) do.
+KMCP can be used for fast sequence search from large scales of genomic datasets as [BIGSI](https://github.com/Phelimb/BIGSI) and [COBS](https://github.com/bingmann/cobs) do.

 KMCP reimplemented and modified the Compact Bit-Sliced Signature index (COBS) algorithm,